LivePreso/redis-leak/README.md

 ## Make a ton of requests

-First run `python.py load.py` - this will make requests to our django webserver to a view that executes and waits for the result from a debug celery task.
+First run `python load.py` - this will make requests to our django webserver to a view that executes and waits for the result from a debug celery task.
 This will make these requests in a tight loop until you kill the process.
 Keep this running while you monitor your redis connections

 ## Meaure connections